 After all this time, Bill’s still a teacher at heart.
-Most conversations that we have with him, he’s sharing things he’s learned – mistakes he’s made and wisdom he’s gleamed from a life-time of making music that he loves and loving the ones he has been given the chance to make music with.
+Most conversations that we have with him, he’s sharing things he’s learned—mistakes he’s made and wisdom he’s gleaned from a life-time of making music that he loves and loving the ones he has been given the chance to make music with.

 Gloria is the same way.
 She has a way with words that most of us will never have.
-In early November when this little town of Alexandria held a prayer vigil for my wife, Gloria and Bill were one of hundreds who stood out on the street in the rain and lifted Joey up to Lord in prayer.
+In early November when this little town of Alexandria held a prayer vigil for my wife.
+Gloria and Bill were part of the hundreds who stood out on the street in the rain and lifted Joey up to the Lord in prayer.